Dipti369/Dipti369/README.md

 ## Hi there 👋
 😊I am Dipti.
-I am trying to grow my GitHub repositories by adding cool new projects.
+I am trying to 🤩grow my collection of GitHub repositories by adding 😎cool new projects.
 <!--
 **Dipti369/Dipti369** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.